alkhe/studio-ui/README.md

 Studio UI is an advanced grid-based CSS UI framework, providing both a minimalist yet powerful layout system.
 It relies heavily on Flexbox, which is supported by all modern browsers.

+In the current build, a full color theme can be created by providing only two seed colors.

 ## Documentation

 All Studio classes are prefixed with `s-`.